KyleCotton/KyleCotton.github.io/_posts/2019-05-24-Haskell-for-Beginners:-Lists-and-Recursion.md

   - Now the recursive step, we have two cases, the `Char` is a letter and it is not a letter.
 We will have to use guards.
     - If the `Char` is a letter (`isLetter` returns `True`), then we apply the `toLower` function, add it to the resulting list and continue with the rest of the list until we reach the empty list, out base case.
 	- If the `isLetter` returns `False` we ignore it and continue with the rest of the list.
-  - So the final list comprehension becomes
+  - So the final function becomes

 ```
 import Data.Char